Wedding Photography at Fulham Library

 - They take wedding bookings for any day of the week.

-- The London Borough of Hammersmith & Fulham registrars can be contacted by phone on 020 8753 3877 or emailed at fulhamlibrary@lbhf.gov.uk to discuss your ceremony.
+- The London Borough of Hammersmith & Fulham registrars can be contacted by phone at 020 8753 3877 or emailed at fulhamlibrary@lbhf.gov.uk to discuss your ceremony.

 - There is the option of a drinks reception after the ceremony if required.

-- Parson’s Green is the nearest tube station which is on the District Line.
+- Parson’s Green is the nearest tube station on the District Line.

-- There is time allowed for up to two readings from family and/or friends.
+- There is time for up to two readings from family and friends.

 -